moltendorf-test/elementtown.github.io/wiki/minecraft/server/survival.md

 ---
+stub: true
+title: Survival Server
 comments: wiki/minecraft/server/survival
-stub: true
 ---
-# Survival Server
 > The Element Town Survival Server is a combination of player versus environment and peaceful building.
 > Our plugin choice has been selected to curate a large world where any number of players can co-exist peacefully.